 \eeq where the ``scale factor'' scenario is defined in Ref.~\cite{Bolognani:2024cmr}: For the $D\to \Kb$ form factors, in addition to the HPQCD and FNAL/MILC, the lattice results obtained by the ETM collaboration \cite{Lubicz:2017syv,Lubicz:2018rfs} is also used.
-However, it is known that the ETM results are not mutually consistent with the HPQCD and FNAL/MILC results.
-Hence, including the ETM results lead to an additional scale factor in the systematic uncertainty.
-As a result, the fitted result of $D$ semi-leptonic decays in the scale factor scenario provides a larger uncertainty.
+However, it is known that the ETM results are not mutually consistent with those of HPQCD and FNAL/MILC.
+Hence, including the ETM results leads to an additional scale factor in the systematic uncertainty.
+As a result, the fitted result for $D$ semi-leptonic decays in the scale-factor scenario has a larger uncertainty.